wujun4code/blog/content/posts/use-keycloak-to-secure-your-nodejs-service-2024.md

 ## Further Features

-1. Keycloak is a beckend service and do NOT provide a UI to login/signup, so you can integrate some front-end UI components based Express, or you can redirect by client side(React, etc.)
+1. Keycloak is full stack auth component with providing a UI to login/signup, you can get more details from google.
 2. Secure all your beckend services with a proxy, this proxy is armed by Keycloak, one solution is [oauth2-proxy](https://github.com/oauth2-proxy/oauth2-proxy).